oxidane/tmuxomatic/README.md

 Other tmux session managers require pages of documentation for basic use, and define windows using a complicated nesting of pane splits.
 Instead, tmuxomatic is so easy that anyone could use it after just one example.
 Yet tmuxomatic is more flexible and more powerful than other tmux session managers.

 At the heart of tmuxomatic is the **windowgram**, a better way of arranging tmux windows.
 The windowgram is a rectangle comprised of alphanumeric characters (0-9, a-z, A-Z).
 Each character grouping identifies the name, position, size, and shape of a pane.
-It should take only one example to demonstrate the power and flexibility of the windowgram.
+It should take only **one example** to demonstrate the power and flexibility of the windowgram.

-## Learn by example
+## One example

 Compare this window from `session_example`, with its screenshot from `tmuxomatic session_example`: